Translating research findings into actionable insights for service staff, system leaders and local policy makers Care City

-- Aiming to ensure that lessons learned from research using linked datasets are translated for policy makers, to increase their understanding of local service users, and so improve decision making.
+• A project based in Barking and Dagenham that aimed to ensure that lessons learned from research using linked datasets are translated for policymakers, to increase their understanding of local service users, and so improve decision making.

-- Will create and share tools and resources with local policy and commissioning organisations.
+• Created and shared tools and resources with local policy and commissioning organisations.

-Across Barking and Dagenham, Care City have used joined up data to better understand population characteristics and behaviours, and how people use services.
-Through an Advancing Applied Analytics project, the impact of social isolation on health and care utilisation was explored, using an existing linked dataset.
+Across Barking and Dagenham, Care City has used joined up data to better understand how the population uses services.
+For example, through an Advancing Applied Analytics project, the impact of social isolation on health and care utilisation was explored.

 Contact details